michaelmlnkv/mlmc_project/README.md

-# Multi-level Monte Carlo vs Classic Monte Carlo for Asian and Barrier call option pricing
+# Multi-level Monte Carlo vs Classic Monte Carlo for Asian and Barrier Call Option Pricing
 ## Introduction
 Efficiently and correctly pricing options is important.
 However, pricing methods utilizing classic Monte Carlo methods can be inefficient, especially given a small $\varepsilon$ due to the large number of paths (to minimize variance), as well as a high required discretization density (bias).
 To solve this, we implement a [Multi-level Monte Carlo method](https://people.maths.ox.ac.uk/gilesm/files/acta15.pdf) (introduced by Michael B. Giles, University